types of paint

 decorator painting textured wall

-If your wall or surface is structurally sound but has some cracking (up to 2mm wide), you can correct these cracks with a single coat of textured paint.
+If your wall is structurally sound but has some minor cracking (up to 2mm wide), you can fix these cracks with a single coat of textured paint.
 These paints come in a variety of textures for various applications.
 For example, finer textures are better for heavy-traffic areas.

-Available in matt and satin finishes, we recommend applying textured paint using a coarse-foam roller.
+Available in matt and satin finishes, we recommend applying textured paint with a coarse-foam roller.
 If you’re looking for a finer texture, use a synthetic roller.

 Fire Retardant Paint